-Unite with the chosen ones on board the Resort’s first wooden rollercoaster, as you embark on a multi-sensory rite of passage into the mysterious world of The Beornen, a shadowy group living in the woods surrounding the theme park.
+Unite with the chosen ones on board Wicker Man, the Resort’s first wooden rollercoaster, as you embark on a multi-sensory rite of passage into the mysterious world of The Beornen, a shadowy group living in the woods surrounding the theme park.
 At the centre of the ceremony stands a six-storey tall effigy that ignites in flames each time you burst through its chest.
 The Wicker Man will rise again!

 Need2Know